How to increase processor speed

 Overclocking the processor

-Some computer processors are capable of being overclocked, which is the process of increasing the clock speed at the expense of more power usage and heat output.
+Some computer processors are capable of being overclocked, which is increasing the clock speed at the expense of more power usage and heat output.
 A processor can be overclocked by adjusting jumpers or dip switches, installing firmware updates, or configuring CMOS settings.
 There are also software programs that are capable of configuring the overclock settings.

-Caution: Before working inside of your machine, make sure you're aware of the dangers of ESD.
+Before working inside of your machine, make sure you're aware of the dangers of ESD.

 Upgrading the processor